OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterArbitraryCurve.rst

     .. cpp:function:: OcaStatus GetTransferFunction(OcaTransferFunction &TransferFunction)

-        Returns the complex transfer function.
+        Gets the complex transfer function.

         This method has id ``4.1``.